rightoneducation/righton-app/README.md

 ### Project Description
 We're currently developing two apps:
 1. A React Native mobile app for middle/high school teachers to use in classroom environments.
-Think Balderdash/Fibbage + math + learning from and having fun with mistakes and misconceptions.
+Think Balderdash/Fibbage + STEM + learning from and having fun with mistakes and misconceptions.
 2. A React web app that enables teachers to create games/questions that appear in the mobile app and view classroom results.

 We're running on AWS, including AppSync/GraphQL, DynamoDB, and Lambda.
 A future phase might include a livestream game show with elements similar to the following <a href="https://www.tubefilter.com/2020/04/27/mrbeast-youtube-creator-games-nadeshot-ninja/"><strong>online rock-papers-scissors tournament</strong></a>.